+The Public Health Agency of Canada categorizes various diseases in levels of biohazard: Level 1 being minimal risk and Level 4 being extreme risk.
+Containment zones are designated to handle different levels of biohazardous agents.
+Containment level 1 zones are use to perform research mostly on non-infectious microbes using standard equipment and routine lab safety procedures.
+Containment Level 2 zones are used to handle bacteria and viruses that cause only mild disease to humans, or are difficult to contract via aerosol in a lab setting.
 Laboratory workers are the first line of defense for protecting themselves, their coworkers / fellow researchers, and the public from exposure to hazardous biological agents.
-Protection depends on the conscientious and proficient use of good microbiological practices and the correct use of safety equipment such as BSC (biological safety cabinets) and PPE (personal protective equipment).
-A risk assessment should identify any potential deficiencies in the practices of the laboratory workers.
+Protection depends on the conscientious and proficient use of good microbiological practices and the correct use of safety equipment such as Biological Safety Cabinets (BSC) and Personal Protective Equipment (PPE).
+A risk assessment should be conducted to identify any potential deficiencies in the practices of the laboratory workers, and where extra protection measures need to be implemented.

-Careless procedures and practices are the most serious concern, because it can compromise any safeguards in the laboratory and increase the risk to everyone.
-In order to reduce the inherent risks while working with biohazardous agents, employees require:
+Careless procedures and practices are a serious concern in the laboratory, because it can compromise any safeguards in place and increase the risk of pathogen exposure to everyone.
+In order to reduce the inherent risks while working with biohazardous agents, staff and students require:

-- laboratory and biosafety training;

-- knowledge of the agent

-- · experience in agent handling;

-- knowledge of the hazards associated with the procedures being used (aliquoting, centrifuging, etc...);

-- knowledge of safe laboratory habits; and

-- concern for their health, as well as all the other laboratory staff.
+- laboratory and biosafety training; - knowledge of the agent and the hazards associated with it; - experience in proper handling of the agent; - knowledge of the hazards associated with the procedures being used (aliquoting, centrifuging, etc.); - knowledge of safe laboratory practices; and - concern for their health, as well as all the other laboratory staff.

-New laboratory employees will require supervision, training and mentoring to acquire these important skills.
-Laboratory directors or principal investigators should train and retrain new staff to the point where aseptic (sterile) techniques and safety precautions become second nature.
+New laboratory staff and students will require supervision, training and mentoring to acquire these important skills.
+Laboratory directors or principal investigators must train and retrain new research team members until they are confident in the workers' abilities to complete the techniques safely, efficiently and correctly on their own.